 Skip to content

-Guance provides a comprehensive event management and auditing platform that supports real-time monitoring and unified querying of multi-source event data.
+The Guance event management and auditing platform supports real-time monitoring and unified querying of multi-source event data.
 Through event aggregation and correlation, it can quickly locate anomalies and efficiently analyze data.

-Under the Events feature module, you can monitor system abnormalities and service quality degradation issues through features such as monitors, intelligent inspections, and SLOs.
-All monitoring activities will generate event records, which are aggregated into the event analysis module for in-depth analysis and processing.
-This one-stop approach ensures that you have full visibility into the health of your system and can respond promptly to any potential issues.
+Under the Event Center feature module, you can monitor system anomalies and service quality degradation issues through the functions of monitors, intelligent inspections, SLOs, etc. You can use these features to monitor system anomalies and service quality degradation issues.
+All results of monitoring activities will generate event records and be aggregated into the Explorer module for subsequent in-depth analysis and processing.

 Event Sources